1. Question. What is Schema Markup?

 Before publishing, always validate your Schema markup using:

-Pro Tips for Success with Schema in 2025
+6. Question.
+Pro Tips for Schema Success in 2025

 Schema markup is one of the most effective ways to boost your organic visibility and stand out in competitive search results.
 With minimal technical effort, you can unlock enhanced listings that attract more clicks, more traffic, and ultimately, more conversions.